syncfusion/blazor-docs/src/buttons/button/how-to/create-a-block-button.md

----
-title: "Create a Block Button"
-component: "Button"
-description: "Button how to section, block button, repeat button, tooltip for Button, customization of button appearance, input and anchor elements."
----

 # Create a Block Button

 You can customize a Button into a Block Button that will span the entire width of its parent element.
 To create a Block Button, set the [`CssClass`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass)